CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 Settings defined in **~/.cice_set** (if it exists) will be included in the ``--set`` options.
 This behaviour can be overridden with the `--ignore-user-set`` command line option.
-The format of the **~/.cice_set** file is a identical to the ``--set`` option, a single command delimited line of options.
+The format of the **~/.cice_set** file is a identical to the ``--set`` option, a single comma-delimited line of options.
 Settings on the command line will take precedence over settings defined in **~/.cice_set**.

 Some of the options are